-Canisius College is a proud participant in the Yellow Ribbon GI Education Enhancement Program Program
+Canisius University is a proud participant in the Yellow Ribbon GI Education Enhancement Program Program

-The Yellow Ribbon Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008 to make attendance at Canisius College financially tenable to our nation’s veterans.
-Veterans and their dependents who are 100% eligible under the Post 9/11 GI Bill® automatically qualify for the Yellow Ribbon Program at Canisius College.
-This program allows Canisius College to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the annual $19,198.31 tuition entitlement.
-Canisius is committed to pay 50% of those expenses and VA will match the same amount as the institution, allowing 100% vested veterans to attend Canisius College tuition free.
+The Yellow Ribbon Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008 to make attendance at Canisius University financially tenable to our nation’s veterans.
+Veterans and their dependents who are 100% eligible under the Post 9/11 GI Bill® automatically qualify for the Yellow Ribbon Program at Canisius University.
+This program allows Canisius University to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the annual $19,198.31 tuition entitlement.
+Canisius is committed to pay 50% of those expenses and VA will match the same amount as the institution, allowing 100% vested veterans to attend Canisius University tuition free.

 Post 9/11 GI Bill® (Ch 33)

-The Post-9/11 GI Bill is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
+The Post-9/11 GI Bill® is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 The Post 9/11 GI Bill benefits can be transferred to a service member's dependents.
-You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
-The 9/11 GI Bill will provide funds for tuition, books, and housing.
+You must have received an honorable discharge to be eligible.
+The bill will provide funds for tuition, books, and housing.
 The 9/11 GI Bill was revised in 2010 with tuition costs capped at $19,198.31 per year (August to August) and no housing allowance will be provided over the Christmas holiday.

 Montgomery GI Bill® (Ch 30)